-Programme structure: Aims and Learning Outcomes of the courses
+Program structure: Aims and Learning Outcomes of the courses Unit

-Unit 1: Business and the Business Environment
+1: The Contemporary Business Environment

 - 1. Explain the different types, size and scope of organizations - 2.
 Demonstrate the interrelationship of the various functions within an organization and how they link to organizational structure - 3.
 Use contemporary examples to demonstrate both the positive and negative influence/impact the macro environment has on business operations - 4.
 Determine the internal strengths and weaknesses of specific businesses and explain their relationship with external macro factors